kallaway/100-days-of-code/log.md

 **Today's Progress**:

-AM: Added some more detail to the README on my Twitter bot bootstrap, did one of the Intermediate Algorithm Scripting FreeCodeCamp(:fire:) challenges
+AM: Added some more detail to the README on my Twitter bot bootstrap, did one of the Intermediate Algorithm Scripting freeCodeCamp(:fire:) challenges

 PM: Moar detail to the Twitter bot bootstrap README and some detail for a blog post.